-Today, September 29, 2021, marked my 9-month anniversary of driving an electric vehicle (EV).
-After almost 10,000 miles, the move from gas — internal combustion engine (ICE), to be precise — to electric has proved quite a trip.
+After putting more than 10,000 miles on my 2021 Tesla Model Y, my 13-month move from gas — internal combustion engine (ICE), to be precise — to electric has proved quite a trip.

 For the most part, it’s been a fun ride.
-But it could be even more fun if I had known better — beyond dealing with not having a “donut,” which itself can be quite an experience.
+But it could be even more fun if I had known better.

 If you’re thinking of making the switch or has just gotten an EV, this post will help.
 While I wrote this based on my 2021 Model Y, much of what I mentioned here applies to other Tesla models and most EVs.

-Dong’s note: I’m no EV/Auto expert, nor am I an electrician.
+Dong’s note: I first published this post on September 29, 2021, and updated it on January 31, 2022, with additional information.
+I’m no EV/Auto expert, nor am I an electrician.
 This post is not a how-to or a review but just a guy’s real-life experience.